 Florida Folk Festival

-Folk artists and tradition-bearers presented each year in the Folklife Area reflect research and field documentation conducted by the Florida Department of State's Folklife Program.
-The Folklife Area celebrates the diverse cultural traditions in the Upper St. Johns River Basin.
+The Festival's 2020 Folklife Area will feature performances and demonstrations celebrating the diverse living traditions of an area of Florida.
 Be sure to visit the Folklife Area to experience the compelling traditions and savor the flavors, sights, and sounds, of some of Florida's oldest and newest cultural communities.

-Join us along the Suwannee River at Stephen Foster Folk Culture Center State Park, home of the Florida Folk Festival for 61 years.
-The Festival is presented under the auspices of the Florida Department of Environmental Protection's Division of Recreation and Parks.
+Join us along the Suwannee River at Stephen Foster Folk Culture Center State Park, home of the Florida Folk Festival for 68 years.